Jonathon Faulknor (1)

 From January 1767 until the spring of 1770 Faulknor commanded the Superb 74, occasionally serving as the flagship of Rear-Admiral Sir John Moore at Portsmouth and otherwise as a guardship in that harbour.
 In March 1768 pilot error ran her aground on a rock whilst entering Cork harbour in southern Ireland where she had gone to embark troops for Gibraltar, but Faulknor ensured she was brought off safely.
 After returning to Cork with the homeward-bound regiment from Gibraltar she was back at Spithead by early June.

 Captain Faulknor returned to duty on the change of government in 1782, commissioning the Princess Royal 98 in May and joining the Channel fleet.
 He served on the court-martial into the loss of the Royal George 100 on 29 August 1782, and was present with the fleet at the relief of Gibraltar on 18 October and the action off Cape Spartel where his ship suffered one fatality.

 He continued to command the Princess Royal as a Portsmouth guardship after the war until she was paid off in September 1784, and he then commanded the Triumph 74 in the same role from 1785 until she was paid off in April 1786.

-Raised to flag rank on 24 September 1787, Faulknor flew his flag aboard the Barfleur 98, Captain John Bourmaster, from the end of the Nookta Sound dispute in 1790, being based at Spithead.
-During 1791 he was one of the admirals placed in command of a squadron led by Vice-Admiral Lord Hood during the Russian rearmament, but with as amicable end to the dispute the Barfleur was paid off in September.
+Raised to flag rank on 24 September 1787, Faulknor flew his flag aboard the Barfleur 98, Captain John Bourmaster, from the end of the Spanish Armament in 1790, being based at Spithead.
+During 1791 he was one of the admirals placed in command of a squadron led by Vice-Admiral Lord Hood during the Russian Armament, but with an amicable end to the dispute the Barfleur was paid off in September by Captain Bourmaster.

 He retired to his estate at Havant Park, Hampshire, and in due course became a vice-admiral on 1 February 1793, and an admiral on 1 June 1795.
 Sadly, upon learning of the latter promotion he set off for London to be presented at Court but was struck down suddenly with apoplexy and died in the city on 24 June 1795.